cultureamp/kaizen-design-system/packages/stylelint-plugin/README.md

 `yarn add @kaizen/stylelint-plugin`

-Then, add the plugin and the rules you want to your stylelint configuration:
+Then, add the plugin and the rules you want to your stylelint configuration (e.g. `stylelint.config.js` or `.stylelintrc.json`):

 ```json
 {